Cody Stanley: Major leagues

 The Cardinals added Stanley to the 40-man roster on November 19, 2014.
 He made his major league debut on April 26, 2015, in a 6–3 loss to the Milwaukee Brewers, and singled in his first at bat.
 Stanley spent most of the 2015 season with the triple-A Memphis Redbirds, batting .241 with seven home runs, 45 runs batted in (RBI) and a slugging percentage (SLG) of .359.
 He returned to the Cardinals in September when MLB rosters expanded and garnered four hits in ten at bats in his first major league season.
 On September 12, he was suspended 80 games after testing positive for 4-Chlorodehydromethyltestosterone, also known as Turinabol, a prohibited substance under MLB's drug policy.
 It was the second such suspension in his professional career.
 On December 2, 2015, the Cardinals elected not to tender him a contract for the following season, thereby making him a free agent.

-Weeks before he was due to appeal, MLB announced on July, 2016, that Stanley was suspended for 162 games for violating the league's drug policy a third time after again testing positive for Turinabol, before he had completed his second suspension.
+Weeks before he was due to appeal, MLB announced in July 2016, that Stanley was suspended for 162 games for violating the league's drug policy a third time after again testing positive for Turinabol, before he had completed his second suspension.